1986 Mount Hood disaster: Expedition

 The students were participating in Basecamp, a program run by the school following the principles of Outward Bound, and required for all tenth graders.
-Led by Thomas Goman, the school's chaplain, the expedition set off from Timberline Lodge, just west of the route up Mount Hood, on Monday May 12, 1986, at 3 a.m.
+Led by Thomas Goman, the school's chaplain, the expedition set off from Timberline Lodge, just west of the route up Mount Hood, on Monday May 12, 1986, at 2:30 a.m.
 The forecast predicted a multi-day storm, but Goman believed that the climb would be complete before the worst of the weather hit.
-The party consisted of 20 people: 15 students, a student's mother, Goman, one administrator, and two guides, Dee Zduniak from Outward Bound and Ralph Summers.
+The party consisted of 20 people: 15 students, a student's mother, Goman, Dean of Students Marion Horwell, and two guides, Dee Zduniak from Outward Bound and Ralph Summers.

 Student Hilary Spray and her mother Sharon turned back early in the climb because Hilary was suffering from a stomach ache.
-Two more students and Zduniak turned around shortly after.
+Four more students named Lorca Smetana, Courtney Boatsman, John Whitson, and Michael Garrett, along with Zduniak turned around shortly after.
 According to a statement written by Summers after their rescue, bad weather suddenly arrived in the two-hour period after Zduniak turned back.
 Summers was eventually able to convince Goman to turn back, but by then the storm arrived and conditions were deteriorating rapidly.

 Because of poor visibility and disorienting conditions, the group descended off course, moving nearly sideways across the mountain.
 With evening approaching, Summers constructed a snow cave.
 The cave was not large enough to hold everyone, and the accumulating snowfall built up over the entrance, obstructing the air flow and restricting access.
-Summers and another student set off for help after first light on Tuesday morning, arriving at Mount Hood Meadows, two miles east of Timberline Lodge, a few hours later.
+Summers and a student, Molly Schula, set off for help after first light on Tuesday morning, arriving at Mount Hood Meadows, two miles east of Timberline Lodge, a few hours later.
 The rest of the group waited at the snow cave, with three students possibly attempting to descend on their own.